gilramir/argparse/README.md

         })

-When each Argument is added, the argparse logic looks in the Command's Value struct for a field name that matches either "switch" or "name" of the argument.
+When each Argument is added, the argparse logic looks in the Command's Value struct for a field name that matches either a "Switches" or "Name" value of the argument.
 If it fails to find a matching field, the code will panic().

 4. Finally, perform the parse.